-\paragraph{Plug-in Estimation.} The second approach we may consider is building an approximation of $\putterance$ itself to use in the formulas given in \cref{sec:compare_distributions}.
-Specifically, we construct a density estimator for $\putterance$ (which we denote as $\approxputterance$) and ``plug it into'' any given $\divergence$.\footnote{Often, plug-in and Monte Carlo estimators must be used together.
+\paragraph{Plug-in Estimation.} Here we consider estimation via building an approximation of $\putterance$ itself to use in the formulas given in \cref{sec:compare_distributions}.
+Specifically, we construct a density estimator for $\putterance$ (which we denote as $\approxputterance$) and ``plug it into'' a given $\divergence$.\footnote{Often, plug-in and Monte Carlo estimators must be used together.
 Even if we are measuring the divergence between two queryable distributions, the sum over $\calW$ is infinite and non-decomposable, thus uncomputable.} However, this is a bit circular: the task of building a language generator $\qutterance$ itself is often framed as density estimation of $\putterance$.
-Thus, if we think $\qutterance$ is the best estimator for $\putterance$, we should logically use it in our plug-in estimator.
-Yet, using $\qutterance$ would be nonsensical; by the definition of a divergence, it would always lead to the lowest possible value of $\divergence$, e.g., $\forwardkldiv(\qutterance, \qutterance)\!=\!0$.
+Thus, if we think $\qutterance$ is the ``best'' estimator for $\putterance$, we should logically use it in our plug-in estimator.
+Yet, using $\qutterance$ would be nonsensical; by the definition of a (shifted) divergence, it would always lead to the lowest possible value of $\divergence$, e.g., $\forwardkldiv(\qutterance, \qutterance)\!=\!0$.
 To use plug-in estimation in this setting, we should therefore choose a different estimator for $\putterance$, e.g., from a family of density estimators that differs from those used to create $\qutterance$.
 More formally, we consider a function $\modelfunc$ which takes a corpus as input and produces a (queryable) distribution $\approxputterance \defeq \modelfunc(\pcorpus)$.
-This function typically includes a secondary model, e.g., an $n$-gram model or neural network trained on the corpus $\pcorpus$.
-Our chosen $\modelfunc$ may introduce biases (e.g., from the inductive biases of the model parameterising $\modelfunc$) into our metrics' estimation.
-To balance out such biases, we may consider using the same method to create an approximation $\approxqutterance$, rather than directly querying $\qutterance$.
-We thus consider the following plug-in estimator for the backward divergence:
+This function typically induces a secondary model, e.g., an $n$-gram model or neural network, trained on the corpus $\pcorpus$.

+Our chosen $\modelfunc$ may introduce biases (e.g., from the inductive biases of the architecture parameterising $\modelfunc$) into our metrics' estimation.
+To balance out such biases, we may consider using the same method to create an approximation $\approxqutterance$ for use in our plug-in estimators, rather than directly querying $\qutterance$:

 Plug-in estimators for $ \jsdiv$ and $ \mauvediv$ are defined similarly.
 Further, if $\approxqutterance$ is a smoothed approximation to the original $\qutterance$, using it may also mitigate the issues discussed in \cref{sec:issue_crossentropy}.
 We thus also compute estimators for the forward/exponentiated divergences using plug-in estimators, e.g.,:\looseness=-1